How To Choose The Best Dog Coat

 Let’s not forget that we like to keep some dog’s coats clipped short for cleanliness and for ease of grooming reasons.
 The ‘oodles’ and schnauzers have a coat that is often clipped essentially removing their own protective heat blanket.

 There are also some medical conditions that can leave your dog being more sensitive to the environmental temperature.
-Hypothyroidism, cushings disease and cancer can all make your dog feel the cold.

 In any of the above-mentioned situations, providing these dogs with a winter dog sweater can help keep them keep nice and warm and comfy and therefore improve their quality of life.